Paul Barnett (video game designer): Career

 In his 20s, Barnett started developing a text-based game, Legends of Terris, which he finished after three years.
 At the time, it was the largest text-based game in Europe.
 After this, Barnett worked on other games, including Legends of Cosrin and Kingdom of Heroes.
 Legends of Terris was launched on AOL in the UK in 1995, and in the US in 1996.
 AOL described the game as "[their] first real interactive game."

 He helped with the design of the massively multiplayer online role-playing game (MMORPG) Warhammer Online: Age of Reckoning under the direction of CEO Mark Jacobs and producer Jeff Hickman.

 Speaking engagements

 In February 2008, Barnett gave a talk at the European LIFT 08 conference.
 This talk was the highest watched video of the show, gaining over 50,000 views within 48 hours.
 His talks also received coverage in business media.
 BusinessWeek writer Matt Vella described it as "one of the most non-geek accessible I've ever heard" and praised its accomplishment of "smartly analogiz[ing] the games industry to both films and Las Vegas without being heavy-handed."

-Barnett was invited to Penny Arcade Expo East 2010 to speak on a panel regarding the MMORPG industry and its future.
-The panel included other industry members such as Curt Schilling of 38 Studios, Bob Ferrari of Sanrio Digital, and Craig Alexander of Turbine, Inc.